 Le Tigre is doing really well and off on world tours when Kathleen abruptly quits.
 As it turns out, she had been getting sick on tour really frequently.
 She is eventually diagnosed with late-stage Lyme disease, which became much worse as it went untreated.
 Her doctor tells us that sometimes it gets worse before it gets better, and it’s quite heartbreaking to see the toll it takes on Kathleen.
 After having fought so hard for control of her life, she is in a lot of pain and has little control of it at times.

 However, we do end strong with Kathleen’s words: “People don’t have to believe in feminism, but they shouldn’t get in my fucking way.”

 Watching this documentary made me really wish I were the kind of person who gets interviewed as a premier expert on punk.

 And also made me want to watch We Are the Best, but literally every film we watch right now makes me want to watch We Are the Best again.

 I have so much respect for Kathleen Hanna battling both rampant sexism and Lyme disease; both are horrific.
 I got super emotional at the end because I can’t deal with people crying at this point and I had no clue how awful Lyme disease can be.
 This is an incredibly empowering documentary, whether you’re into punk or not.
 You may have to remind yourself that it’s not okay to break your keyboard on a man’s skull, though.
 At least if you get caught.

 Did Christa embrace the feminist rage or will our difference of opinion break up the band (why is this even a question)?
-Find out here!
+Find out in her review here!